 Here’s something else that was true about me in this picture.
 I’d already decided what I wanted in life—a nice husband, a sweet daughter, and a published book.
 Although I had no idea how to make those things happen, I knew they were my destiny.

 Decades passed.
 There were boyfriends here and there.
-I taught hundreds of people how to write.
+I taught hundreds of students how to write.
 I wrote for newspapers and the radio.
 While I never lost sight of my early plan, things weren’t quite right.
 I itched.

 Then my life began changing as I learned to get out of my own way.
 Door after unexpected door opened until all three pieces were mine.